0xcasuwu/boiler/memory-bank/progress.md

 ## Current Status

 The core architecture for Bitcoin smart contracts has been established with a modular approach using traits to separate concerns.
 The implementation provides a secure token foundation with yield-bearing vault capabilities and incorporates multiple advanced security patterns.
+WebAssembly build support has been significantly improved and test suite issues have been addressed.
+The MessageDispatch pattern has been successfully implemented, and the code now passes all adversarial security tests.

 ## What's Working

 ✅ **Core Architecture**
 - Monolithic contract structure with MessageDispatch pattern
-- Opcode-based interface for all operations
+- Opcode-based interface with constants for better organization
 - Standardized storage paths
-- WebAssembly export pattern
+- WebAssembly export pattern with improved error handling
+- Block height extraction for time-locked features
+- Immutable reference usage for better memory safety

 ✅ **Token Functionality**
 - Name and symbol management